Identify and screen interventions for evaluation

 Screening is a process to determine whether evaluation is required and the extent of evaluation.
 A larger scale, more important or new intervention may justify a higher level of intervention, especially if data is available to support the evaluation.

-A simple screening criterion and scoring scheme with guidance on how to interpret the score provided in (pdf 22.214.171.124).
+A simple screening criterion and scoring scheme with guidance on how to interpret the score is provided here.
 This includes an explanation of the scoring criteria.

 Screening an intervention for evaluation